Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ## Step 6
 Success!

-Notice to the left, your object is now saying "Hello, World" for 1 second and then it words vanish.
+Notice to the left, your object said "Hello, World" for 1 second and then it words vanish.
 If you want to run it again, click the "🔄" button on the game console.

+## Step 7
+Done.

 ```ghost
 let myTurtle = turtle.fromSprite(sprites.create(img`